lingo-reviews/tenets/README.md

 ```

 When lingo reviews, it looks for a .lingo file in the current or parent directories.
 If those tenets use a docker driver (default) and no local docker image is found, lingo goes and gets it.
-All config files are in toml (we will be supporting yaml and json).
+The first time you pull a docker tenet, it will pull the tenet base images.
+This means future tenet pulls will be much quicker.

 This time, let's start without a .lingo: